-- i. an active street frontage where appropriate - ii. successful integration into the existing urban fabric - iii. a regard to topography and no adverse impact on Local Viewing Corridors, local views and the skyline - iv. not cause harm to heritage assets and their setting - v. that the potential microclimatic effect does not adversely affect existing levels of comfort in the public realm.
+- i. an active street frontage where appropriate - ii. successful integration into the existing urban fabric - iii. a regard to topography and no adverse impact on Local Viewing Corridors, local views and the skyline - iv. not cause harm to heritage assets and their setting - v. that the potential microclimatic effect does not adversely affect existing levels of comfort in the public realm

-Proposals for redevelopment or refurbishment of existing tall buildings will be required to make a positive contribution to the townscape.
+Proposals for redevelopment or refurbishment of existing tall buildings will be required to make a positive contribution to the townscape

 - Barnet Characterisation Study, 2010

 - Barnet Tall Buildings Study, 2010

 - Guidance on Tall Buildings English Heritage and CABE, 2007

-- London Plan, 2011
+- ➤ London Plan, 2011

 - National Planning Policy Framework

-7. Heritage and conservation
+7. Heritage and Conservation

-- 7.1.1 Core Strategy Policy CS5: Protecting and Enhancing Barnet's character to create high quality spaces, aims to protect and enhance Barnet's heritage and highlights that Barnet has a rich historic environment.
+- 7.1.1 Core Strategy policy CS5: Protecting and Enhancing Barnet's character to create high quality spaces, aims to protect and enhance Barnet's heritage and highlights that Barnet has a rich historic environment.
 There are sixteen Conservation Areas in the borough.
 Conservation Areas are designated because of their special architectural or historic interest the character and appearance of which it is desirable to preserve and enhance.
-We are appraising the qualities of our Conservation Areas in a rolling programme which will produce separate Character Appraisals for each Conservation Area. - 7.1.2 There are nearly forty sites of archaeological importance containing prehistoric, Roman and medieval remains.
+We are appraising the qualities of our conservation areas in a rolling programme which will produce separate Character Appraisals for each conservation area. - 7.1.2 There are nearly forty sites of archaeological importance containing prehistoric, Roman and medieval remains.
 There are over 2,200 Listed Buildings, two Scheduled Ancient Monuments, four registered Historic Parks and Gardens and a Registered Historic Battlefield.
-We also have a Local List (established 1986) which identifies buildings of local historic or architectural importance. - 7.1.3 Policy for the historic environment in Barnet covers all assets with historic value in the borough, not just Conservation Areas and listed buildings.
-This policy should be considered when appraising any development which may impact on a heritage asset. - 7.1.4 The NPPF (para 132) sets out the principle that the significance of a heritage asset helps to determine the level of protection afforded to it.
-The value of heritage assets should be recognised as they can promote a sense of place and help provide a basis for regeneration.
-Imaginative new uses for historic buildings should be considered. - 7.1.5 The setting of a heritage asset, in particular a listed building, is often an essential part of the building's character.
-The impact of development which affects the setting of a heritage asset will require careful scrutiny. - 7.1.6 Responding to climate change can be challenging for heritage assets particularly listed buildings.
-Heritage assets should be retained in use and where appropriate modified to reduce their carbon emissions, but the importance of reducing emissions should be weighed against any harm to, as well as the significance of the heritage asset.
-Any proposal affecting a heritage asset or its setting should be supported by evidence which is in proportion to the significance of the asset.
-Where harm to a heritage asset is created the public benefit of the harm will need to be demonstrated and the greater the harm the greater the justification that will be needed for any loss.
+We also have a Local List (established 1986) which identifies buildings of local historic or architectural importance.

-Table 7.1: National guidance for heritage and conservation
+Table 7.1 National policy for heritage and conservation